EnterpriseDB/repmgr/README.md

 --------------------------------------

-If a master server fails or needs to be removed from the replication cluster, a new master server must be designated to ensure the cluster continues working correctly.
+If a master server fails or needs to be removed from the replication cluster, a new master server must be designated, to ensure the cluster continues working correctly.
 This can be done with `repmgr standby promote`, which promotes the standby on the current server to master